Home Books Blog Audio/Video News Noticings Photography About Elizabeth Contact

 Publications

-Tough Transitions, hardback and paperback, (Warner Books, NY), Book of the Month for One Spirit Book Club
+Tough Transitions, hardback and paperback (Warner Books, NY), Book of the Month for One Spirit Book Club

-Seven Choices Pocket Guide, (Centerpoint Press)
+Seven Choices Pocket Guide (Centerpoint Press)

-From the Plow to the Pulpit, (Centerpoint Press)
+From the Plow to the Pulpit (Centerpoint Press)

-Sister Bernadette: Cowboy Nun from Texas, ( Centerpoint Press)
+Sister Bernadette: Cowboy Nun from Texas (Centerpoint Press)

-Writing, 1, 2, 3, Editions, (Scott Foresman)
+Writing, 1, 2, 3, Editions (Scott Foresman)

-Writing Brief, 1, 2, 3 Editions, (Scott Foresman)
+Writing Brief, 1, 2, 3 Editions (Scott Foresman)

-Writing Shor Course
+Writing Short Course

-Readings for Writing, (Scott Foresman)
+Readings for Writing (Scott Foresman)

-The Way A Writer Reads, (Scott Foresman)
+The Way A Writer Reads (Scott Foresman)

-Options for the Teaching of English: The Undergraduate Curriculum, (The Modern Language Association)
+Options for the Teaching of English: The Undergraduate Curriculum (The Modern Language Association)

-Either Way Will Hurt & Other Essays on English, (The Modern Language Association)
+Either Way Will Hurt & Other Essays on English (The Modern Language Association)

-Harper & Row Studies in Language and Literature, (Harper & Row)
+Harper & Row Studies in Language and Literature (Harper & Row)

-Fairy Tales of the Sea, (Texas A&M Press)
+Fairy Tales of the Sea (Texas A&M Press)

 Yes!
-You Can Write audio series, (Nightengale/Conant)
+You Can Write (audio series) (Nightengale/Conant)

 Public Television Documentaries Based on Book, Seven Choices: